 Academic Affairs and Academic Services are offering the following faculty development opportunities.
+Fall 2017 sessions have ended.
+Weekly development opportunities will continue again January 2018.
 All sessions are held in the Classroom Building, Room 214.
-Most workshops are offered on at least two dates.

 Introduction to Universal Design

-We’re used to thinking of meeting accessibility requirements as a burden, because it’s often something we think about after the fact.
-Universal Design asks us to think about designing for accessibility not as accommodation, but as producing a better course for all students.
-This 30-minute session goes over what Universal Design for accessibility means and what it looks like in practice, and offers some baby steps you can take towards it.
+This session goes over what Universal Design for accessibility means and what it looks like in practice, and offers some baby steps you can take towards it.

 Getting Started with Blackboard

-This is a faculty-driven introduction to getting started with the Blackboard LMS.
-Topics covered are uploading your syllabus, organizing your materials, setting up your gradebook, assignments and quizzes.
-Additional topics will be covered based on participant request.
-We’re in a computer lab for this, so you can also work while you listen!
+This is a faculty-driven introduction to Blackboard and covers topics such as uploading your syllabus, organizing your materials, setting up your gradebook, assignments and quizzes.

 Organizing Your Class in Blackboard